 Japanese houses are indicative of a collective mindset.
 Many of those designed and built after 1945 portray a willingness to experiment with form and function, belying a ferocity of presence in the face of existential threats like earthquakes and onerous inheritance taxes.

-What I find most curious is the embrace and in many ways, championing of brave architecture after world war 2, given the cultural reverence of tradition that extended to how buildings, including homes and public spaces were designed and used prior to that harrowing conflict.
+What I find most curious is the embrace and in many ways, championing of brave architecture after the second world war, given the cultural reverence of tradition that extended to how buildings, including homes and public spaces were designed and used prior to that conflict.

-Japanese cities, including Tokyo were in some parts entirely levelled, yet the architectural landscape that arose from those ashes expressed a freedom to innovate with how inhabitants interact with spaces and with each other in those spaces, seemingly far removed from the yolk of history.
+Japanese cities were in some parts entirely levelled, yet the architectural landscape that arose from those ashes expressed a freedom to innovate with how inhabitants interact with spaces and with each other in those spaces, seemingly far removed from the yolk of history.

 “…younger architects express themselves solely through these little houses… They’ll often spend two or three years on a tiny house, making it perfect.
 It’s a lengthy process in which they’ll make maybe 50 or 100 paper models…” – Cathelijne Nuijsink – MARK Magazine, 40, 63.

 Important materials in small contemporary houses include concrete and glass, not dissimilar to a contemporary design on the Atlantic Seaboard in Cape Town, though different to traditional Japanese timber structures with oblique rooflines.

 This language extends to public buildings, where the likes of renowned self-taught architect, Tadao Ando have designed structures with hidden complexities and in uncompromising materials.